janglerjoe-commits/LMAgent/README.md

 ```bash
 python agent_web.py
 ```
-Then open `http://localhost:5000` in your browser.
+Then open `http://localhost:7860` in your browser (the exact URL and PIN are printed to the console on startup).

 You should see the LMAgent banner and a confirmation that the LLM connected.
 Type a task and press Enter.